 COURSE TITLE RESEARCH METHODOLOGY

-TOTAL HOURS 75 / Semester
+TOTAL HOURS 75

 HOURS/WEEK 5

 SUBJECT CODE 21PCZO33

-COURSE TYPE CORE - IX
+COURSE TYPE DSC - IX

 CREDITS 4

 MARKS 100

-Enable them to understand what is research and what is not, to impart the knowledge of various techniques in research methodology and to develop the skill of writing and interpret a research report
+Enable them to understand research and impart the knowledge of various techniques in research methodology and to develop the skill of writing and interpret a research report

 CO.NO.
-COURSE OBJECTIVES CO-1 Classify the various research methods.
-CO-2 Apply the principles and techniques involved in various instruments.
-CO-3 Examine the chromatographic technique in writing a research.
+The learners will be able to CO-1 Classify the various research methods.
+CO-2 Apply the principles and techniques involved in various instruments. СО-3 Examine the chromatographic technique in writing a research.
 CO-4 Evaluate the steps involved in collection of data in research.
 CO-5 Compose the steps in writing a research report.